 4. Check Privacy Restrictions

-Make sure the Privacy settings on your iPhone are not preventing WhatsApp from using the Camera on your iPhone.
+Make sure that Privacy settings on your iPhone are not preventing WhatsApp from using the Camera on your iPhone.

 5. Check Screen Time Restrictions